bhoffman0/CSAwesome2/_sources/HiddenFiles/peer_int_U8.rst

    :correct: c
    :feedback_a: Incorrect.
 The range from 0 to x inclusive has has a total size of x+1.
 In addition, the call to getPixel(w,h) could be out of range.
 Think about our use of zero-based indexing.
    :feedback_b: Incorrect.
 Even though the range from 10 to x+10 does have a size of x, the call to getPixel(w,h) could fall out of range if x + 10 is greater than the width of the drawing area.
    :feedback_c: Correct.
-The range of 0 to <x has a total size of x.
+The range of 0 to &lt;x has a total size of x.
 By starting the w and h variables at 0, we can ensure that we will not go out of bounds by calling getPixel(w,h) as long as x and y are valid values.
    :feedback_d: Incorrect.
 The range from 10 to x inclusive has has a total size of x+1.
 In addition, the call to getPixel(w,h) could be out of range.
 Think about our use of zero-based indexing.

    What are the correct loop headers to make a black box of width x and height y?